 Photographs are in full color and are plentiful.

 The authors, Jim Supica and Richard Nahas, present information in a clear, unambiguous way.
 The book, however, is not written in a dry academic tone.
 Rather, the language is easy reading and it is likely that S&W fans will find themselves whiling away the hours reading about guns they previously knew nothing about.

-In its third edition, the Standard Catalog describes and values nearly 800 different Smith & Wesson guns.
+In its fourth edition, the Standard Catalog describes and values nearly 800 different Smith & Wesson guns.
 Each firearm has a separate entry with as much production and collector information as the authors have been able to locate.

 The book starts off by describing the key areas of concern when identifying and valuing S&W guns.
 “Special concerns” covers important topics including revolver frame sizes, generations of semi-auto pistols, stocks, sights, factory engraving, types of finishes and more.

 After covering the basics, the catalog moves into describing all of the firearms made by S&W, starting with the first issue of Model Number One.

 Understandably, much of the book is dedicated to revolvers.
 Considering Smith & Wesson is probably the most prolific manufacturer of revolvers in the world, and the company has been around since the 1850’s, there should be no doubt that revolvers make up the bulk of their historical inventory.

 Semi-automatic pistol enthusiasts shouldn’t worry, though.
 The Standard Catalog of Smith & Wesson provides a lot of information on these guns as well: everything from the Model of 1913 .35 S&W Auto to the current generation of M&P polymer pistols.